-Another background check law permits employers in Maryland to grant a preference in hiring or promotion to an eligible veteran or, if the veteran has a service-connected disability or is deceased, the veteran's spouse without violating state or local equal employment opportunity laws.
+Another law relating to an applicant's background permits employers in Maryland to grant a preference in hiring or promotion to an eligible veteran or, if the veteran has a service-connected disability or is deceased, the veteran's spouse without violating state or local equal employment opportunity laws.
 An "eligible veteran" is one who received an honorable discharge or certificate of satisfactory completion of military service from any branch of the armed forces, the National Guard, or the reserves.
 (Md.
 Code Ann.
 Lab. & Empl. § 3-714).